American Folk

 American Folk is a 2017 American drama film written and directed by David Heinz.
 The film stars Joe Purdy, Amber Rubarth, Krisha Fairchild, David Fine, Bruce Beatty and Elizabeth Dennehy.
 The film was released on January 26, 2018, by Good Deed Entertainment.
-It's the story of two strangers, both folk musicians stranded in California, who take a road trip to New York in the days after the September 11 attacks.
-It's a heartwarming story about the kindness of strangers and the power of music.
+It follows the story of two strangers, both folk musicians stranded in California, who take a road trip to New York in the days after the September 11 attacks.